AmirZahre/Prefect-Weather-Data-DE/README.md

 ![Screenshot from 2023-03-22 21-25-24](https://user-images.githubusercontent.com/71795488/227098906-70565eb2-95d2-4a35-a2c6-ab96d975f0ef.png)

-There exists six tables, with four being static and two dynamic in nature.
+There exists six tables: four dimension and two fact.